 Red Rock State Park is open 7 days a week from 8 am – 5 pm.
 Last entry at 4:30 pm.
 The Visitor Center is open 9 am – 4:30 pm daily.
 The mission of the park is to preserve the riparian habitat associated with Oak Creek; to serve as an environmental education facility; and to provide limited passive recreational opportunities.
 Check out our latest Bird sightings HERE

-6:00pm.
-The Moonlight Hike is among the most popular interpretive hikes at the Park.
+6:30pm.
+Once again by popular demand we have another Moonlight Hike this month.
 Led by a naturalist, it gives hikers the rare opportunity to enjoy the sunset and moonrise from an overlook and return by the light of the moon, while also having the chance to learn about Sedona and its surrounding areas.
 Verde Valley and park history, as well as archeology, geology, botany, and riparian wildlife information, is also offered by a knowledgeable guide.
 The hike lasts two to 2 1/2 hours and covers a distance of approximately two miles.

 Yavapai-Apache Nation Cultural Awareness Day Photo Gallery

 Hiking at Red Rock State Park offers magnificent views of the Sedona area.